 'Probably for the party.'
 He mused, watching carefully for how everyone reacted as he approached.
 Chandra and Fluttershy's conversation fell to the back of his mind as he walked into town, taking note of the sudden silence many fell under upon seeing him.
-Chandra and Fluttershy noticed after a time, and the two moved to walk alongs
+Chandra and Fluttershy noticed after a time, and the two moved to walk alongside him.

 FTG: Chapter FourThe following morning, Cross rose as the sun's light began to filter through the leaves of the forest, rousing himself quickly as he sniffed the air.
 All around him was still and quiet.
 He could smell faintly the animals of the woods, hidden in their dens, the dew on the grass, and the faint aroma of flowers far away.

 "No attacks around here at least.
 Better check the other side."
 Cross noted how loud he sounded this early in the morning, and a sudden pang of regret and shame coursed through him.
 He shook it off, growling softly, before stretching and directing himself towards the East, giving Ponyville a wide berth.
 He'd consciously decided a wolf near town wouldn't be preferable.
 He'd either be asked too many questions or there would be panic, and neither was a favorable outcome.
 At least he hadn't woken up to screaming.

 FTG: Chapter ThreeTwilight spent the better part of the night tossing and turning, anticipation rushing through her mind as she waited for dawn.
 With a powerful mage on the loose and the possibility of golem attack looming, she felt she had good reason to be worried.
 Eventually she gave up on sleeping and just watched for the sunrise, preparing herself for what Cross might have to say.
 It was likely something dangerous was on the way, like an invasion from another world, or another Planeswalker was coming, or even worse, both.